azapater/delphi-ternary-operator/README.md

 ## Requirements

-- Delphi 13 or later (supports the ternary operator)
+- Delphi 13 or later (supports the ternary conditional operator)

 ## Usage

 Compile and run the console application to see all demos in action.

+Compatible with Windows and Linux